linuskang/bubbly/README.md

 You can access **Bubbly** at https://bubbly.linuskang.au.

 > [!TIP]
+> These are the following pages that users can access on the site:
+>
+> ``/`` - Main map page
+> ``/user/username_here`` - Access a user's account profile (i.e. https://bubbly.linuskang.au/user/linuskang)

+> [!TIP]
 > Have you noticed anything broken on the site?
 I'm here to help!
 Please reach out at email@linus.id.au for anything you find!
 >
 > Additionally, check my [status page](https://status.linuskang.au) for any outage updates on my site.

+> [!TIP]
+> Wanting to contribute?
+>
+> If your account is above level 10, you can start editing information on Bubbly!
+Start by pressing on a Bubbler of your choice, and press the edit icon on the water bubbler header.
+Now, you can appropriately edit the information to keep Bubbly accurate!
+>
+> Above level 20?
+You can start adding bubblers to the database!
+Right click on the point of the map where you would like to add a bubbler, and press Add bubbler and fill out the information for it.
+Please note all edits and contributions from users are heavily moderated by our team and any inapropriate contributions will be wiped off the platform.

+If you would like an example of a water bubbler, here is one at my school grounds: https://bubbly.linuskang.au/?waypoint=6207

+You can view a sample review that Ive placed and click on my user profile!

 ## About the platform